 We deserve better than this.

 Nigeria Needs You

-I am sorry this was a very long post.
-Obviously, I had a lot to say.
-I have been waiting for the protest to stop, but it looks like it’s not going to stop anytime soon.
+I am sorry this was a very long post, I had a lot to say.
+I have been waiting for the protest to stop, but it looks like it will not stop anytime soon.
 This movement is long overdue.
 I am glad to use my platform to help share and support this movement.

 - Keep sharing stories of those affected by SARS.